Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Literature Review

 \section{Literature Review}

-For the first level, our VAR model adopts a lagged-neighborhood scheme for a pre-specified number of neighbors which endows each $\mathbf{A}_i$ with some given sparsity structure.
-Assumption of fixed sparsity structure for the transition matrices is simple while sensible and was adopted by multiple authors. \citet{Rao08} introduced a VAR($p$) model with a diagonal structure for each $\mathbf{A}_i$.
-The hierarchical model in \citet{Wikle1998} included a VAR(1) process with a lagged-nearest-neighbor scheme for the transition matrix and was applied to the analysis of monthly averaged maximum-temperature data.
-The lagged-nearest-neighbor scheme takes into account influence by the studied location itself and its four nearest neighbors. \citet{Tagle17} adopted a VAR(2) process with a lagged-nearest-neighbor scheme for $\mathbf{A}_1$ and a diagonal structure for $\mathbf{A}_2$ to analyze wind speed data.
+For the first level, our spatial VAR models adopt a lagged-neighborhood scheme for a number of pre-specified neighbors (not necessarily nearest), which endows each $\mathbf{A}_i$ with some given sparsity structure.
+The assumption of fixed sparsity structure for the transition matrices is simple while sensible and was adopted by multiple authors.
+The hierarchical model in \citet{Wikle1998} included a VAR(1) process with a lagged-nearest-neighbor scheme for the transition matrix and was applied to the analysis of monthly averaged maximum-temperature data. \citet{Rao08} introduced a VAR($p$) model with a diagonal structure for each $\mathbf{A}_i$. \citet{Tagle17} adopted a VAR(2) process with a lagged-nearest-neighbor scheme for $\mathbf{A}_1$ and a diagonal structure for $\mathbf{A}_2$ to analyze wind speed data.